gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-21-refresh-game-spinner
+Show a spinner when the game is being refreshed.

 ## step-20-get-season-when-game-finalized
 Update the season to pick up the game when a game is finalized.